 An email confirmation is sent to the student's ACM email account when ACM receives the FAFSA results.
 This email also provides important instructions on completing the financial aid process here at ACM.

-A Financial Aid Award Letter detailing all award decisions and giving additional information and instructions about the aid offered is sent to each student’s WebAdvisor account.
-Students accepting federal student loans must also complete the 2022-2023 Annual Student Loan Acknowledgment process at studentaid.gov.
-Allegany College of Maryland also provides to students via the WebAdvisor Account the College Financing Plan, which is a comparative consumer tool designed by the federal government to simplify and standardize financial aid information.
+A Financial Aid Offer Letter detailing all award decisions and giving additional information and instructions about the aid offered is sent to each student’s ACM Self-Service account.
+Students accepting federal student loans must also complete the 2023-2024 Annual Student Loan Acknowledgment process at studentaid.gov.
+Allegany College of Maryland also provides to students the College Financing Plan, which is a comparative consumer tool designed by the federal government to simplify and standardize financial aid information.
 It can be accessed in the student's self-service portal.

 A student must reapply for financial aid each academic year.
 However, aid usually continues at the same level each year, unless a student’s resources or his/her parents’ expected contribution changes.
 All students receiving aid automatically get information on how to apply for renewal awards.
 Other students should request applications as early as possible.